 If you’ve been holding out for a new laptop and considering a Chromebook as your next machine, there’s never been a better time to make that leap.
 All the premium features available on these modern Chromebooks make them excellent choices for almost everyone, especially those who want powerful simplicity and an always up-to-date, secure system.
-For what it’s worth, I’ve chosen the ASUS Flip C302 as my primary laptop—it has the best balance of features and price to this writer.
+For what it’s worth, I’ve chosen the ASUS Flip C302 as my primary laptop (for the time being, anyway; the Pixelbook is awfully tempting)—it has the best balance of features and price to this writer.